Has-if36/BITI3533-AIPM-HandSignLangAndroid/README.md

   <em>Figure D.1: Overview of the Model</em>
 </p>

+Figure D.1 shows how the system works.
 There are 2 layers of AI implemented in this project:
   1. [MediaPipe Hands](https://google.github.io/mediapipe/solutions/hands.html) (Library to tracks hand)
   2. Neural Network (To trace the hand signs)\n
     1. Layer 1 / Input Layer (150 Nodes, Sigmoid Activation Function)